openoakland/trashtalk-react/README.md

-# Marvin ★★
+# TrashTalk React App ★★

-Universal React and Redux, Webpack boilerplate.

 Marvin is internal project by [Work & Co](https://work.co).
 We love React and use it a lot.
 So Marvin is meant to be a starting point for our React projects.